Jinzhi94/UECM3033_assign3/report.md

 Is the system of ODE sensitive to initial condition?
 Explain.

-As you can see difference between the graph for both case are not significant, this implies that the system of ODE is not sensitive to initial condition.
+As you can see difference between the graph for both case is not significant, this implies that the system of ODE is not sensitive to initial condition.

 -----------------------------------